Krysta Palmer

 Krysta Palmer (born June 13, 1992) is a diver from the United States.

 College career

 Palmer competed for the University of Nevada, Reno where she was named the school's top female student-athlete in 2015–16.

 International career

-Palmer qualified for the 2020 Olympics in the women's synchronized 3 meter springboard with partner Alison Gibson by virtue of winning the U.S. Olympic Trials in part due to the high degree of difficulty of their dives.
-She won bronze in women's individual 3 meter springboard at the 2020 Olympics.
+Palmer qualified for the 2020 Olympics in both the women's synchronized 3 meter springboard with a partner Alison Gibson and then women's individual 3 meter springboard, both due to the high degree of difficulty of their dives.
+She won bronze in women's individual 3 meter springboard at the 2020 Olympics for the USA's first individual medal in the 3-meter event since Kelly McCormick in 1988 in Seoul in any event since Laura Wilkinson's gold in 2000.

 Personal life

 Palmer is the daughter of Mitch and Vicki Palmer.
 She has one sibling named Devin.
 Palmer is a Christian.